 Hello!
 Thanks for stopping by.

-- Been a writer, an editor, a graphic designer, a spokesperson and a television show host.
+- Been a writer, an editor, a graphic designer, a corporate spokesperson and the host of a television show (see right for photographic proof).

-- Handled social media accounts for large Fortune 500 companies and small non-profits.
+- Managed social media accounts for large Fortune 500 companies and small non-profits.

 - Worked with external vendors on projects that had five-figure budgets and managed projects when there was no budget at all.

-- Written speeches for CEOs and university presidents, and talking points that were used in high-level meetings with elected officials.
+- Written speeches for CEOs and university presidents and talking points that were used by executives during high-level meetings with elected officials.

 - Managed small teams and supervised a staff of 150 volunteers.